tomjoht/tomjoht.github.io/_posts/2015/2015-09-26-shorter-post-style.md

 categories:
 - blogging
 keywords:
-summary: "I'm going to focus on writing more pages than posts.
+description: "I'm going to focus on writing more pages than posts.
 Given how few people use RSS, the distinction between pages and posts is becoming trivial.
 It makes more sense to focus my efforts on a more substantial format."
 ---

 I'm thinking about leaning toward a shorter style for blog posts.
 Lately I've been focusing a lot of energy on developing an [API documentation course](https://idratherbewriting.com/learnapidoc/), so although it may not appear as if I'm posting as much, I'm actually writing quite a bit here.